Everest Base Camp Trek: Best 14 days Itinerary, Season, and Cost

 - You may encounter wildlife like musk deer, pheasants, and Himalayan tahr.

-- Visit Tengboche Monastery, the largest monastery in the Khumbu region.
+- As you reach Tengboche, visit Tengboche Monastery, the largest monastery in the Khumbu region.

-- Stunning views of Everest, Ama Dablam, and Lhotse.
+- Wnjoy the stunning views of Everest, Ama Dablam, and Lhotse from the picturesque Tengboche village.

 - Overnight in Tengboche.